ivan-borovets/fastapi-clean-example/README.md

   But in projects with anemic entities, they can also contain logic that would otherwise be in those entities.
 - In early stages of development when the domain model is not yet clearly defined, I'd recommend keeping entities flat and anemic, even though the latter weakens encapsulation.
-  Once core logic is well established, some entities can, as aggregate roots, become non-flat and rich.
+  Once domain logic is well established, some entities can, as aggregate roots, become non-flat and rich.
   This best enforces invariants but can be tricky to design once and for all.
 - Prefer rich value objects early, freeing entities and services from an excessive burden of local rules.
 - Consider domain layer the most important, stable, and independent part of a system.